 DAY 3 – Explore Ottawa On Your Own

-If you’re in Ottawa in September or October, consider cycling – one of the best ways to explore the city on your own.
+Cycling is one of the best ways to explore the city on your own.

 Located just across from the Fairmont Château Laurier hotel, RentABike offers bikes for rent by the hour, the day or even by the week.
 Each bike comes with a bike lock, which makes it easy for you to stop at interesting spots along your way.
 Escape Bicycle Tours and Rentals, located at 65 Sparks Street, also offers daily bicycle rentals with similar inclusions.
 Both companies, which are open until the end of October, offer guided tours as well.

 If it’s a nice day, follow the Ottawa River pathway all the way to the Canadian War Museum.
-All along the way, you can take in lovely views of theriver, the Canadian Museum of History and other beautiful sites.
+All along the way, you can take in lovely views of the river, the Canadian Museum of History and other beautiful sites.

 Cycling is one of many different ways to experience the Rideau Canal – a UNESCO World Heritage Site.
 Its pathways take you on a flat and picturesque ride under bridges, along lovely residential areas, and to Dows Lake.
 Just beyond, you can bike through the Dominion Arboretum and the Experimental Farm, where many species of trees colour the landscape.
 A jewel of nature near the city centre!